 THE MOST DANGEROUS GAME

-This 1932 film runs for just over one hour but manages to pack quite a punch.
+This 1932 film runs for just over one hour but still manages to pack quite a punch.

 There's not a moment wasted.
 A short initial scene on a yacht introduces us to Rainsford, a big game hunter, played by Joel McCrea.
-He's asked to empathise with the hunted, to which he confidently asserts that he will always be the hunter, so that's the theme of the film introduced as well.
+He's asked to empathise with the hunted, to which he confidently asserts that he will always be the hunter, so that's the theme of the film introduced in neon lights right there.

-The cat-and-mouse battle of wits between Zaroff and his human prey is exciting enough, and leads to a satisfying conclusion when Rainsford after seemingly dying is able to turn up in the nick of time to stop Zaroff from having his wicked way with Eve.
+The cat-and-mouse battle of wits between Zaroff and his human prey is exciting enough, and leads to a satisfying conclusion when Rainsford, after seemingly falling to his death, is able to turn up in the nick of time to stop Zaroff from having his wicked way with Eve.

 Cue a climactic fight, in which Zaroff dies whilst Rainsford and Eve are able to get away in a speedboat.